Training Manual

 Try It Yourself

-1. Navigate to a Product Detail screen for a product with at least two types of variants (for example, both size and color).
+1. Navigate to a product detail page for a product with at least one variant.

 Knowledge Check